smarthomeNG/plugins/alexarc4shng/README.md

 - changed version to 1.0.1
 - changed to lib.item and lib.scheduler
 - the credentials have to be stored in base64 encoded
-- Login / LogOff Button to the Web-Interface
+- added Login / LogOff Button to the Web-Interface
 - added Auto-Login function - when there is no cookie-file with correct values and credentials are specicified, the plugin automaticaly logs in
 - the log-in (the cookie) will be refreshed after the login_update_cycle
 - changed methods-names and parameters to lower case and underscore separated names